THE KLINGER PERPETUAL AWARD FOR HONOR AND SERVICE

-The Klinger Perpetual Award for Honor & Service recognizes a horse, individual or organization
+The Klinger Perpetual Award for Honor and Service recognizes a horse, individual or organization

 that best demonstrates the values of honor and service as embodied by Klinger.

-The Klinger Perpetual Award for Honor & Service was created in 2013 to honor Klinger, a special horse who has touched the lives of many in his life of service with the 3rd U.S. Infantry Regiment (The Old Guard) Caisson Platoon.
-Among his duties, Klinger has served as the official escort to the President of the United States, led the Presidential Inaugural Parade, and acted as a TAPS Ambassador bringing comfort to veterans and families of our fallen heroes.
-Klinger has been inducted into the Horse Stars Hall of Fame by EQUUS Foundation and USEF for his service.
+The Klinger Perpetual Award for Honor and Service was created in 2013 to honor Klinger, a special horse who has touched the lives of many through his life of service with the 3rd U.S. Infantry Regiment (The Old Guard) Caisson Platoon.
+Klinger has served as the official escort to the President of the United States, led the Presidential Inaugural Parade, and acted as a TAPS Ambassador bringing comfort to veterans and families of our fallen heroes.
+The EQUUS Foundation and USEF inducted Klinger into the Horse Stars Hall of Fame for his service.

 Klinger has been an important part of the Washington International Horse Show for many years – visiting with children on WIHS Kids' Day, joining the Breakfast with the Mounted Police, and participating in the Caisson Platoon Exhibition on WIHS Military Night.

-Admiral, the mainstay of equine-assisted activities and therapies programs at Bridle Paths in Leesburg, Va., serves with honor in all facets of the program.
+Admiral, the mainstay of equine-assisted activities and therapies programs at Bridle Paths in Leesburg, Va. and the 2017 Klinger Award winner, serves with honor in all facets of the program.
 This gentle giant is a 12-year-old Percheron-Thoroughbred cross gelding standing 17.3-hands high.
-He carries therapeutic riding clients with care and dignity.
-He enables child and adult riders alike to reach new heights, both literally and figuratively.
+He carries therapeutic riding clients with care and dignity, enabling child and adult riders alike to reach new heights, both literally and figuratively.

 Equine-assisted learning clients practice clear, consistent communication and quiet leadership in working with Admiral.
 He demonstrates sensitivity, kindness, and even humor, in challenging clients to transform struggles into triumphs, cultivating resilience along the way.